jakesolomon/tutorstat-public/README.md

 To initialize database, run:

-rake db:create \n
+rake db:create

-rake db:migrate \n
+rake db:migrate

-rake db:seed \n
+rake db:seed

 Javascript dependencies are managed using Yarn (I'm using version 1.17.3), static assets are created with Webpacker 3.3, javascript is compiled using Babel 5.8.35.